 Inclusion in Aggregate Turnover

-👉 Total value of all taxable supplies of goods and services.
+👉 The total value of all taxable supplies of goods and services.

 👉 Total Value of all exempt supplies of goods and services.

-👉 Total value of all export of goods or service or both.
+👉 The total value of all export of goods or services or both.

 Exclusion from Aggregate Turnover